 In the political field was a passionate fighter during the riots of ’48 and a loyal supporter of the national cause.
 He was also Director of the Community of Florence (until 1865), Reggello and Rignano sull’ Arno,furthermore, it was a member of the Council “Compartimentale” (then Provincial Council) 1860-1864 and Deputy of the Kingdom in the ninth and tenth Legislature until 1867, when decided to resign.

 Talented and visionary, he had a fiery character and pride that led him, in his long life, clashed frequently with people and institutions on various subjects (art, politics, business, Italy newborn …).
 No coincidence that the “White Room” Castle Sammezzano graced two sentences in Spanish: “Nos Contra Todos – Todos contra Nos” (Us against All – All against Us), as a program and a promise.

 His figure is, in fact, mainly linked to the Castle Sammezzano to whom he dedicated half of his life.

-In about forty years (1850-1890) the Marquis Panciatichi planned, financed and carried out (in the physical sense because all the bricks, stucco, tiles were made “on the spot” with the local workforce well educated) and the Park Castle Sammezzano, which is the most important example of architecture in Italian Orientalist.
+In about forty years (1850-1890) the Marquis Panciatichi planned, financed and carried out the works on the Park Castle Sammezzano, which is the most important example of architecture in Italian Orientalist.